 The Spring Challenge Camp takes place annually at Camp Barnard, and is widely recognised as one of the major Scouting events of the year.
 This camp aims to provide participants with a unique and diverse learning experience, with several stations relevant to Scouting.
 While Fall Skills focused on learning and perfecting Scouting skills, Spring Challenge provides Scouts with several opportunities to showcase their skills, engage in friendly competition, and foster lasting friendships.

-Volunteer and Participant registration for Spring Challenge Camp 2024 is now open!
-See the links below to register for camp.
+Volunteer and Participant registration for Spring Challenge Camp 2024 is closed!

-For Volunteer registration, please contact the Event Coordinator, Jesse Poilivere, for further information.
+For additional information, please contact the Event Coordinator, Jesse Poilivere.

 The file for our camp ERP can be found here, and is available for download.
 Be advised you may have to open the file in Google Documents to view.